 The 1878 Fireburn uprising in the Danish West Indies

-Even after the abolition of slavery in 1848, conditions for workers in the plantations of the Danish West Indies were not much improved.
+Even after the abolition of slavery in 1848, conditions for workers in the plantations of the Danish West Indies did not materially improve.
 This led to unrest and the Fireburn uprising on St. Croix in 1878.
-The precise events during the uprising have been little studied, partly due to the court and other records being in Danish.
-The uprising has taken on a meaningful role in the history of the island, particularly in the ensuing colonial and post-colonial narratives such as that of ’Queen Mary’.
+The events of the uprising have been little studied, partly due to the relevant records being in Danish.
+But the uprising has become significant in the history of the island, particularly in colonial and post-colonial narratives such as that of ’Queen Mary’.

 The Danish West Indies and their plantations, 18th century onwards